-If you’re well-versed in best practices for SEO, you know that the proper use of keywords is pivotal for the ultimate success of your website.
+If you’re well-versed in best practices for SEO, you know that the proper use of primary keywords for a landing page is pivotal for the ultimate success of your website.

 Why?
 Because keywords are directly correlated to the things that consumers are searching for on the internet – and if consumers aren’t searching for what you’re selling or writing, no matter how hard you try, you won’t get any traffic from Google.